leaftschan/recipes/README.md

 ### 6) Update Collection Grouping

 `collection-index.md` is generated from recipe files and categories.
 Regenerate it if you run the finalize helper script, or maintain it manually as your planning board.

-## Migration Status

-Migration is complete and tracked in `migration-status.csv`.